Torlus/Torlus.github.io/_posts/2016-03-04-why-the-bitcoin-blockchain-is-einsteinian.md

 But what is really disturbing is that, since Einstein, we all know that **it is how the real world works.**

-This is what seems to me where the real genius of the Bitcoin's blockchain resides: instead of trying to find a way to replace the need of an absolute timestmap server, which is something that **belongs to a Newtonian perception of the world**, it just goes further by finding a solution in **Einstein's spacetime model**.
+This is what seems to me where the real genius of the Bitcoin's blockchain resides: instead of trying to find a way to replace the need of an absolute timestamp server, which is something that **belongs to a Newtonian perception of the world**, it just goes further by finding a solution in **Einstein's spacetime model**.

 And it works!